 Antonio Nicotra – Biography

-Before retiring in 2017, AN was the Head of the "LNG for Transport" activities of the Gasfin Group (2008-2017), a private Luxembourg holding company, reference shareholder of TGE Gas Engineering GmbH and TGE Marine Gas Engineering SA (specialized in LNG engineering & construction of LNG Terminals and LNG carriers) and promoter of innovative solutions for the production, transport and use of LNG for smaller energy centres (SS-LNG) not reachable by the gas pipeline network and for all types of mobility: maritime, land by road or rail and aviation.
+Before retiring in 2017, AN was the Head of the "LNG for Transport" activities of the Gasfin Group (2008-2017), a private Luxembourg holding company, reference shareholder of TGE Gas Engineering GmbH and TGE Marine Gas Engineering SA (specialist in LNG engineering & construction of LNG Terminals and LNG carriers) promoter of innovative solutions for the production, transport and use of LNG for smaller energy centres (SS-LNG) not reachable by the gas pipeline network and for all types of mobility: maritime, land by road or rail and aviation.

-AN is currently COO and 5% Shareholder of Olbia LNG Terminal Srl,(www.olbialng.com) a company established in December 2019 for providing Natural Gas to Olbia and to the North East of Sardinia (Gallura – Costa Smeralda).
+AN is also COO and 5% Shareholder of Olbia LNG Terminal Srl, a company established in December 2019 for providing Natural Gas to Olbia and to the North East of Sardinia (Gallura – Costa Smeralda).

-The Project consists in a 40,000m3 LNG > LBM Terminal, a 180MW CCPP and an Algae Crop, for an initial decarbonization stage based on fossil-LNG “transition fuel” for the replacement of coal and oil with clean-gas for Power and Mobility, and, subsequently, the progressive replacement of fossil-LNG with “renewable” bio-LNG (Liquid Bio Methane: LBM) sourced by an integrated virtuous circular CCU economy: whereby the CO2 released by the exhausts of the power plant gas turbines are cooled (to vaporize LNG/LBM) and recycled into an Algae plantation; relevant biomass residues are converted into biogas, upgraded into bio-methane, injected into the local gas-grid and liquefied at the Olbia LNG Terminal, where LNG/LBM is stored, regasified ad fed once again to the gas turbines … to repeat this virtuous Carbon Cycle inexhaustiblyachieving the target of generating useful energy from solar energy in balance with the environment.
+In summer 2020, AN launched the “Olbia EnerClima2050” integrated Project based on the biogenic Carbon Cycle for shaping the energy sector of the territory towards the carbon neutrality, as requested by the European Green Deal and CO28 by 2050.
+The Project consists in a 40,000m3 LNG > LBM Terminal, a 180MW CCPP and an Algae Crop, for an initial decarbonization stage based on fossil-LNG “transition fuel” for the replacement of coal and oil with clean-gas for Power and Mobility, and, subsequently, the progressive replacement of fossil-LNG with “renewable” bio-LNG (Liquid Bio Methane: LBM) sourced by an integrated virtuous circular CCU economy: whereby the CO2 released by the exhausts of the power plant gas turbines are cooled (to vaporize LNG/LBM) and recycled into an Algae plantation; relevant biomass residues are converted into biogas, upgraded into bio-methane, injected into the local gas-grid and liquefied at the Olbia LNG Terminal, where LNG/LBM is stored, regasified ad fed once again to the gas turbines … to repeat this virtuous Carbon Cycle inexhaustibly … achieving the target of generating useful energy from solar energy in balance with the environment.
+The LNG>LBM Terminal and the relevant Combined Cycle Power Plant also act as “strategic energy storage” and “peak-shaving/load-levelling” units to provide a one month strategic storage to the territory and to balance the fluctuations of power supply/demand sourced by the other intermittent renewable energy sources (photovoltaic, wind and hydro).

 Previously, AN held various position in the Suez-Tractebel (2003-2008), Enimont (1991-1997), Foskor (1984-1991) and ENI (1973-1984) Groups, in Italy and abroad.